Philips PUS7009 (IPS) vs Hisense A6N

 In terms of playing files from USB, Philips PUS7009 performs quite decently.
 The television plays most popular formats of images, audio, and video, and an additional plus is the support for Polish subtitles and the ability to change fonts.
 Unfortunately, it has issues with playing certain resolutions of images.

-Unfortunately, a major disappointment is the lack of support for Polish characters.
-This poses a significant problem when playing materials with subtitles in Polish.
-This limitation greatly affects the viewing comfort of films from local media.
+Unfortunately, the lack of support for Polish characters is a major disappointment.
+It poses a significant problem when playing back material with Polish subtitles.
+This limitation greatly affects the viewing experience of films from local media.

 Sound